MFerger/DentalExercise/README.md

 # Angular Programming Task

+First, in your terminal:

 ```
 $ npm install && npm i -g gulp nodemon
 ```

-now run Gulp
+Once that is finished, run Gulp:

 ```
 $ gulp
 ```

-Open (http://localhost:3000/) in your browser
+Open (http://localhost:3000/) in your browser.